Jimmy MacCarthy: Return to performing (2008–2015)

+The Electric Horsemen and the Acoustic Horsemen (2026-present)

+As of 2026, MacCarthy is set to return to performing.
+First he was scheduled to play four intimate sold out shows at the White Horse in Ballincollig, Co.
+Cork on 25 May, 1 June, 8 June and 15 June 2026.
+This performance included a band, called "The Electric Horsemen", consisting of MacCarthy, Declan Sinnott, Johnny Campbell, Paul Seymour and Brian Calnan.

+Following on from this, MacCarthy is due to perform with a new band known as "The Acoustic Horseman" at the Cork Opera House on 1 October and 20 October 2026 and the National Concert Hall in Dublin on 14 October 2026.
+The Cork Opera House and National Concert Hall shows are due to include performances from Nollaig Casey and string quartet performing arrangements by Casey and Bill Whelan, alongside special guest musicians including Steve Cooney, James Blennerhassett and Paul McAteer.

 Songwriting

 MacCarthy is best known as a songwriter.
 Composing since the late 1970s, his songs have been recorded by many Irish artists including Christy Moore, Mary Black, Finbar Wright, Maura O'Connell, the Corrs and Westlife.
 "Ride On", recorded by Christy Moore, is one of his best-known compositions.
 Moore also recorded MacCarthy's songs "Missing You", "Bright Blue Rose" and "Mystic Lipstick".
 Mary Black, Maura O'Connell and The Corrs have recorded MacCarthy's "No Frontiers", while Black has also recorded his songs "Katie", "Adam at the Window", "Diamond Days", "As I Leave Behind Neidín", "Shuffle of the Buckled" and "Another Day."
 MacCarthy also co-wrote Westlife's "Angel's Wings."
 This track was meant to be a Christmas single for Westlife during that year but the band chose a different song.
 MacCarthy believes that if Westlife had released "Angel's Wings" as a single the chances were that it could have become a number one hit and that it would have been nice to have a song at the top of the UK charts.

 More recently, MacCarthy's songs have been recorded by newer artists such as the Celtic Tenors, Michelle Lally, Marc Roberts, and Tommy O'Sullivan.